 Nevertheless in 2012, county officials insisted they crunched numbers to determine that maintaining the housing program on the airport would cost more than four times what the rents generated.

 The county maintained it had no obligation to provide those evicted with alternative housing and had offered each household $500 toward moving expenses while insisting that they vacate the premises by May 1, 2012.

 What does the future hold?
-There is currently a proposed 28-acre truck stop with an approved county conditional use permit located at Interstate 40 and Hidden Springs Road.
+As of 2016, there was a proposed 28-acre truck stop with an approved county conditional use permit located at Interstate 40 and Hidden Springs Road.